 Recipe FAQs

 They are unique in that they are exceptionally creamy.
 The difference is in how you cook them.
-Normally, eggs can be cooked quickly over high heat.
+Normally, you would scramble eggs quickly over medium-high heat.

 Even if you don't like your eggs shiny and glistening and prefer them dryer, it's still a good idea to use the same technique.

 Cook them low and slow, pushing them back and forth on the skillet until they are fluffy and creamy.
-Simply cook them a bit longer than specified here, until you can see they are almost dry.
+Simply cook them a bit longer, until you can see they are almost dry.

 If you like your eggs well-cooked, microwave eggs are another good option for you.

-Unless well-seasoned, scrambled eggs do tend to have a very mild flavor (perhaps even bland).
+Unless well-seasoned, scrambled eggs tend to have a mild flavor (perhaps even bland).

-Another way to add flavor is to add dry-grated parmesan cheese.
-Try adding 2 tablespoons and reduce the salt to ¼ teaspoon.
+Another way to add flavor is to add grated parmesan cheese.
+You can add two tablespoons to the mixture and reduce the salt to ¼ teaspoon.

 Serving Suggestions

-These eggs are excellent just as they are on a plate, with a side of beef sausage, sausage patties, oven bacon, or microwave bacon.
+These eggs are delicious just as they are on a plate, with a side of beef sausage, sausage patties, oven bacon, or microwave bacon.

-You can sprinkle them with some grated Parmesan after you plate them.
-I often serve them on toasted keto English muffins (as shown in the pictures and video) or on 90-second bread.
+You can sprinkle them with grated parmesan after you plate them.
+I often serve them on toasted keto English muffins (as shown in the pictures on this page), 90-second bread, or savory chaffles.

 They can also be a part of a steak and eggs breakfast.